Bring your own app

 Verify that your callback URLs include the correct base path and that you’re not duplicating the base path in your code references.

-Check your project’s build logs in the Webflow Cloud dashboard.
+Check your app’s build logs in the Webflow Cloud dashboard.
 Common issues include:

 • Incompatible Node.js version